buildpacks/spec/platform.md

         - `io.buildpacks.build.metadata`: see [build metadata](#iobuildpacksbuildmetadata-json)
 - To ensure [build reproducibility](#build-reproducibility), the lifecycle:
     - SHOULD set the modification time of all files in newly created layers to a constant value
-    - SHOULD set the `created` time in image config to a constant value
+    - SHOULD set the `created` time in image config to `SOURCE_DATE_EPOCH`, or to a constant value if not defined

 - The lifecycle SHALL write a [report](#reporttoml-toml) to `<report>` describing the exported app image